How Casinos Make A Fool Out of You

 Two hours after Arthur left the house at around 6:45 aboard his Yamaha scooter, I decided to stroll around the surrounding areas and look for a store where I could ‘load’ my cell phone.

 Carol and I went to the store at about 11:30 aboard a ubiquitous ‘tricycle.’
-It is the most common form of motorized transportation all over the country.
+It is the most common form of motorized transportation in the country.
 We ate lunch inside the store after I briefly chatted with Arthur’s elder brother, who lives in a low-slung house located at the backmost part of the property owned by their family.

 As fate would have it, I met Ernesto’s son, Ervin, in the healing waters of Laguna Hot Springs in Barrio Pansol last night.
 We exchanged calls and text messages afterward and decided that today would be the most suitable time for his father and me to see each other again after more than 30 years!

 Their house sits on a corner lot of about 500 square meters.
-His youngest son had converted part of the property into a computer rental.
+His youngest son had converted part of the property into a computer rental business.
 About 25 personal computers with LCD screens operated on the same concept as jukeboxes of yesteryears and were called ‘PisoNet‘ (One Peso Internet).
 Drop a peso into the slot, and you can surf the net/use the PC for five (5) glorious minutes.

 Ernesto handed me a few peso coins, and I showed him some of our old Saudi Arabia pictures on my website.
 While at the computer shop, I asked him if Laguna de Bay was nearby.
 In no time, we found ourselves at the lake.